Reds clinch title, 1st playoff spot in 15 years

 Braves 3, Marlins 2

-Eric Hinske hit a pinch-hit, two-run homer in the seventh inning for host Atlanta.
+Eric Hinske hit a pinch-hit, two-run homer in the seventh inning as host Atlanta improved its wild-card chances.
+The Braves held a half-game lead over the Padres for the wild card entering the night.
+San Diego was at home against the Cubs in a late game.

-The Braves' Martin Prado will miss the rest of the season, including any playoffs, after an MRI showed he tore an oblique muscle.
+Atlanta's Martin Prado will miss the rest of the season including any playoffs after an MRI showed he tore an oblique muscle.

 Phils want 8-day sked

-Philadelphia has chosen to play its NL Division Series over an eight-day schedule, allowing them to go with a three-man starting rotation because of an extra day off.
+Philadelphia has chosen to play its NL Division Series over an eight-day schedule, allowing them to go with a three-man starting rotation because of an extra off day.

 The Phillies clinched the NL's best record by beating Washington, 8-0, Monday.
 That allowed them to pick whether to have a seven- or eight-day schedule if the first-round series goes five games.